uktrade/iigb-beta-content/content/_labels/labels.md

  pt_INT: Provide details about your plans to invest in the UK
  ar_SA: Provide details about your plans to invest in the UK
 form_investment_details:
- de_DE: Tell us what you want to invest in and how large that investment might be.
+ de_DE: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- en_US: Tell us what you want to invest in and how large that investment might be.
+ en_US: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- zh_CN: Tell us what you want to invest in and how large that investment might be.
+ zh_CN: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- ja_JP: Tell us what you want to invest in and how large that investment might be.
+ ja_JP: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- es_ES: Tell us what you want to invest in and how large that investment might be.
+ es_ES: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- pt_BR: Tell us what you want to invest in and how large that investment might be.
+ pt_BR: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
- pt_INT: Tell us what you want to invest in and how large that investment might be.
-Please also tell us what help you would like from the UK government
+ pt_INT: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
+Please also tell us what help you would like from the UK government.
- ar_SA: Tell us what you want to invest in and how large that investment might be.
+ ar_SA: Tell us about your company and your plans for the UK in terms of the size of investment, operational and recruitment plans.
 Please also tell us what help you would like from the UK government.
 form_enter_annual_turnover:
  de_DE: Wählen Sie die Option, die Ihrem Jahresumzsatz am besten entspricht
  en_US: Select the range that reflects your annual turnover